Saar25/openu-xv6-docker/README.md

 Install docker in order to run the project

-Next, run the following command to run the container (you can change mmn11 to mmn12 to mmn13)
+Next, run the following command to run the container (you can change mmn11 to mmn12 or mmn13)

 ```bash
 docker compose run --rm mmn11